acrazing/mobx-sync/README.md

 ### SSR

-Sometimes, we hope to use mobx in SSR(Server-Side Rendering), there is no standard way to stringify/load mobx store to/from html template, mobx-sync maybe one.
+Sometimes, we hope to use MobX in SSR(Server-Side Rendering), there is no standard way to stringify/load mobx store to/from html template, mobx-sync maybe one.